spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 ## About this guide

-The Spectro Cloud style guide is designed to guide you to create focused, clean and impactful Spectro Cloud content the best way you can.
-Everyone across Spectro Cloud can use this guide to help reflect our values in their content’s approach and tone.
+The Spectro Cloud style guide is designed to guide you when creating written content for Palette users.
+We want to ensure all our written communication feels and reads as one voice.
+To create the reading experience as a single voice, all written content must follow the following guidelines.

 ### SpectroCloud Style and Voice

-Our brand style and voice reflect what we say and how we say it.
-We believe in simple, to-the-point, and friendly communication in our documentation.
+Our voices reflect what we say and how we say it.
+We believe in clear, concise, and easy-to-understand communication in our documentation.

 ### Simplified English

-Use simple English in Spectro Cloud material unless explicitly stated otherwise in this guide.
+Always use simple English in written material unless this guide explicitly states otherwise.

 More importantly, simple language helps the reader retain information and more readily understand concepts.
 Feel free to review the [simplified English](https://www.simplifiedenglish.net/simplified-english/) resource to understand better how simplified language improves technical documentation.